 Unless otherwise stated, all references to legislation are to the Local Government Electoral Act 2011 (LGEA).
 The information in this fact sheet does not replace legislation.
 If you are concerned about your obligations, you should seek independent legal advice.

-This fact sheet relates to candidates contesting local elections and by-elections who are not part of a group.
+This fact sheet relates to individuals and entities who participate in local government elections and by-elections.